A brief history of the first Center for Independent Living (CIL)

 The Center for Independent Living of South Central Pennsylvania (CILSCPA) opened its office in Altoona in May 1988 operating under the auspices of the Center located in Pittsburgh.
 The office began operations with two staff people – an Executive Director and a Secretary.
 Within a year and a half, the staff grew to four members.

 In October of 1989, the CILSCPA “spun off” and became a free-standing Center no longer operating under the CIL in Pittsburgh.
 A new program was developed and implemented – the Deaf Action Awareness Program.
-To date, the Center employs two full-time Altoona-based employees.
-They provide independent living services as well as services through the Deaf Action Awareness Program.
+To date, employees provide independent living services to individuals and families in the region.
+These employees provide independent living services as well as services through the Deaf Action Awareness program .
 The CILSCPA also employs five part-time employees.
 These employees provide peer counseling services relating to the Center for Assistive and Rehabilitative Technology, CART.

 What We’re About